SerraKD/isla-art-academy/README.md

 Social media links are Instagram, Facebook, and YouTube.

-When clicked on, it takes the user to the main page of the social media platform.
+When clicked on, it takes the user to the main page of the social media platform in a new tab.
 They have a hover effect on large screens for an interactive layout.

 ![Social media links hover image](docs-readme/social-hover.png)